-- 3.3.3 When data on market-implied swap curves described in paragraph 86 is insufficient, an AI should derive the risk-free yield curve from the most appropriate sovereign bond curve for a given currency, e.g. Exchange Fund Bills and Notes issued by the HKMA for HKD.
-In such cases the sensitivities related to sovereign bonds are not exempt from the credit spread risk charge.
-In case if the AI cannot separate the yield into risk-free rate and credit spread, i.e. y = r + cs, any sensitivity to v is allocated to the GIRR and to CSR risk classes as appropriate with the risk factor and sensitivity definitions in the STM approach.
-Applying swap curves to bond-derived sensitivities for GIRR will not change the requirement for basis risk to be captured between bond and credit default swap ("CDS") curves in the CSR risk class. - 3.3.4 For the purpose of constructing the risk-free yield curve per currency, an OIS curve and an interbank offered rate swap curve should be considered two different curves.
+- 3.3.4 For the purpose of constructing the risk-free yield curve per currency, an OIS curve and an interbank offered rate swap curve should be considered two different curves.
 Two interbank offered rate swap curves (e.g. HKD 1-month swap curve and HKD 3-month swap curve) should be considered two different curves.
-An onshore and an offshore currency curve (e.g. CNY and CNH) should be considered two different curves. - 3.3.5 An AI should use its risk-free yield curve per currency on a consistent basis over time. - 3.3.6 The GIRR delta risk factors should also include a flat curve of market-implied inflation rates for each currency with term structure not recognised as a risk factor. - The sensitivity to the inflation rate from the exposure to implied coupons in an inflation instrument gives rise to a specific capital charge.

-All inflation risks for a currency should be aggregated to one number via simple sum.
+An onshore and an offshore currency curve (e.g. CNY and CNH) should be considered two different curves. - 3.3.5 An Al should use its risk-free yield curve per currency on a consistent basis over time. - 3.3.6 The GIRR delta risk factors should also include a flat curve of market-implied inflation rates for each currency with term structure not recognised as a risk factor. - The sensitivity to the inflation rate from the exposure to implied coupons in an inflation instrument gives rise to a specific capital charge.
+All inflation risks for a currency should be aggregated to one number via simple sum. - This risk factor is only relevant for an instrument when a cash flow is functionally dependent on a measure of inflation (e.g. the notional amount or an interest payment depending on a consumer price index).
+GIRR risk factors other than for inflation risk will apply to such an instrument notwithstanding. - Inflation rate risk is considered in addition to the sensitivity to interest rates from the same instrument, which should be allocated, according to the GIRR framework, in the term structure of the relevant risk-free yield curve in the same currency.